-A feature of the learning, teaching and assessment strategy in the School of Built Environment and Geography is that many instructional lectures have been replaced by collaborative, problem solving or enquiry-based learning workshops and tutorials.
+A feature of the learning, teaching and assessment strategy in the School of Engineering is that many instructional lectures have been replaced by collaborative, problem solving or enquiry-based learning workshops and tutorials.
 These require students to prepare for, and participate in, the classroom activities, rather than passively listening to the lecturer.
 Students are expected to engage with the guided learning to prepare for these teaching sessions and consolidate their learning after the session.
 These interactive sessions also provide students with opportunities for peer learning, group work and presentation practice.
 Examples of interactive sessions can be found in all CE modules at all levels where students are offered a highly interactive enquiry-based environment to solve realistic civil engineering problems.
 In these sessions the lecturer facilitates learning by supporting students in creating their own knowledge and understanding.
 Lecturers may also introduce and summarise key concepts with short mini-lectures.
+Project based Learning (PBjL) is introduced in EG4022 Sustainability for Professional Practice and developed further in CE5020 Digital Construction & Building Information Modelling (BIM).
+These collaborative activities encourage students to draw on their own set of experiences and cultural backgrounds when tackling real world challenges.

-The use of Future Skills and Graduate Attributes through EG6026 Apply within the discipline context where at Level 6 which is to foster a bridge to the wider professional communities of practice for the student's subject discipline.
+The use of Future Skills and Graduate Attributes through CE4021 Navigate, EG5016 Explore and EG6026 Apply within the discipline context where at Level 4 these are linked to the Learning to Learn where students identify their learning targets from Induction to graduation; beyond the discipline at Level 5 which includes an inter-departmental team sustainability design project; beyond the university at Level 6 which is to foster a bridge to the wider professional communities of practice for the student's subject discipline.
 Active and collaborative learning is also incorporated in traditional lectures which may have question-and-answer sessions, brief student discussions, Mentimeter activities integrated into the lecture.
 These methods ensure that valuable contact time is focussed on the application and critical analysis of knowledge and the development of key skills such as problem solving, communication, and group-work.